DETAILED ACTION

 wherein the eyelid protection part (106) includes:

-an eyelid insertion portion (118) extending from the one side of the eyeball cover to an inside of the eyeball cover (Fig. 2) and inserted into any one of a gap between the upper eyelid and the eyeball or a gap between the lower eyelid and the eyeball (see [0049]; lower portions 118 of the lid margin holders 106 and 108 can be curved to form a scoop-like shape to easily hold a patient's eyelids and eyelashes when the eyelid speculum 100 is inserted into an eye of a patient);
+an eyelid insertion portion (118) extending from the one side of the eyeball cover to an inside of the eyeball cover (Fig. 2) and configured to be inserted into any one of a gap between the upper eyelid and the eyeball or a gap between the lower eyelid and the eyeball (see [0049]; lower portions 118 of the lid margin holders 106 and 108 can be curved to form a scoop-like shape to easily hold a patient's eyelids and eyelashes when the eyelid speculum 100 is inserted into an eye of a patient);

 an eyelid accommodation portion (160) bent and extending from the eyelid insertion portion to an outside of the eyeball cover to accommodate any one of the upper eyelid or the lower eyelid (see [0049]; the central portion 160 separates the lower eyeball insertion portion 118 and the upper eyelash cover portion 116, so it can be appreciated that the central portion 160 is in contact with an eyelid when places in the eye as seen in Figs. 8b-c); and